Table of Contents

 Available on policies from:

-If you’re in the hospital for a certain number of days, the insurer will pay you an agreed amount of cash per day.
+If you’re in the hospital for more than three days, the insurer will pay you.

 Available on policies from: